Adatree/ui-components/README.md

 # Atomic components

+This repo contains sharable Adatree react component based on [atomic design principles](https://bradfrost.com/blog/post/atomic-web-design/).

 # Creating a new component

-1. Create the `*.tsx` file under src
+1. Create the `*.tsx` file under src.
-2. Update the `src/index.ts` with all the exports you need to expose
+2. Update the `src/index.ts` with all the exports you need to expose.
-3. Build the npm package `yarn build`
+3. Build the npm package `yarn build` (this builds your new component and makes it available to storybook).
-4. Create the `*.stories` file under `storybook/src/stories/`
+4. Create the `*.stories` file under `storybook/src/stories/`.
-5. In your story import your new component from the lib folder `import { NewComponet } from '../lib';`
+5. In your story import your new component from the lib folder `import { NewComponet } from '../lib';`.

 # Development